re4/LibreCode/README.md

 A free, open-source AI-powered code editor built from the ground up with .NET 10 and Avalonia UI.
 Runs natively on Windows, Linux, and macOS -- no Electron, no web views, just fast native rendering.

-LibreCode pairs a full-featured code editor with a local AI assistant powered by [Ollama](https://ollama.com), a built-in terminal, a model marketplace, and a .NET reverse engineering toolkit inspired by dnSpy/ILSpy.
+LibreCode pairs a full-featured code editor with a local AI assistant powered by [Ollama](https://ollama.com), a built-in terminal, a model marketplace, and a serious reverse engineering toolkit for both .NET assemblies and WebAssembly binaries -- including live browser debugging over Chrome DevTools Protocol.

 ---